techspeterson/portfolio-2020/README.md

 ## What's next?
 - More small interactive features, probably!
-- More tweaks to mobile layout
+- More tweaks to mobile layout, possible reworking for a "mobile first" focus
+- Better accessibility design, e.g. support for screen readers
 - Bring back the blog feature, maybe?